-Mark Denman, Mayor of Nassau Bay, was appointed to the Board of Managers by the Harris County Mayors and Councils Association to represent the municipalities beginning October 1, 2019.
+Mark Denman, former Mayor of Nassau Bay, was appointed to the Board of Managers by the Harris County Mayors and Councils Association to represent the municipalities beginning October 1, 2019.

 Mr. Denman is a 34-year resident of Nassau Bay where he has served as a City Councilman for nine years.
 Mr. Denman served as a city councilman from 2002-2011, and then became mayor in 2012.
 He also is currently a member of the Economic Development Committee and the Hotel Tax Appropriations Subcommittee.